 - A high percentage of ulcers (up to 90 percent of all cases) can be resolved without the need for surgery or serious medication use.

 - Men develop duodenal ulcers more often than any other kind, including stomach ulcers, contrary to popular belief.
 On the other hand, the opposite is true for women: They tend to develop more stomach ulcers and fewer ulcers of the duodenal.
 In general, women are more likely to have ulcers than men, especially if they’re over the age of 70 and take over-the-counter drugs or medications regularly.
 The peak age for experiencing ulcers is between 55 and 65 years old.

-- To naturally treat a stomach ulcer, limit the use of NSAID pain relievers, manage stress, boost immunity and control inflammation, and eat a low-processed, nutrient-dense diet.
+- Stomach ulcer treatments include: limiting the use of NSAID pain relievers, manage stress, boost immunity and control inflammation, and eat a low-processed, nutrient-dense diet.

 From the sound of it, you might think leaky gut only affects the digestive system, but in reality it can affect more.
 Because Leaky Gut is so common, and such an enigma, I’m offering a free webinar on all things leaky gut.
 Click here to learn more about the webinar.

 Dr. Josh Axe is on a mission to provide you and your family with the highest quality nutrition tips and healthy recipes in the world...Sign up to get VIP access to his eBooks and valuable weekly health tips for FREE!

 Free eBook to boost